-- For EVAL license only: the MicroEJ Repository at https://repository.microej.com/architectures/ - For PROD license only: SDK license site https://license.microej.com/ (MyProduct > Download additional products will list the downloads available).
-See Production Licenses for help with PROD license. - MicroEJ sales or customer care team if the requested architecture is not listed as available.
+- For EVAL license only: the MicroEJ Repository at https://repository.microej.com/modules/com/microej/ architecture/ - For PROD license only: please contact your sales representative or our support team.
+See also Production Licenses for help with PROD license. - MicroEJ sales or customer care team if the requested architecture is not listed as available.

-See MicroEJ Architecture Import for a description on how to import a MicroEJ Architecture.
+See Platform Configuration for a description on how to import a MicroEJ Architecture.